VilleSavolainen1/Password-Generator/README.md

 ## General Info
-This app generates a password from randomly choosen letters and symbols.
+This app generates a "password" from randomly choosen letters and symbols.